-Effective immediately due to safety reasons, drivers are advised that vehicles will queue up (line up on SE Sedgwick Rd) and proceed on a first come, first serve basis to the toll booth for the next available sailing.
+Drivers queue up (line up on SE Sedgwick Rd) and proceed on a first come, first serve basis to the toll booth for the next available sailing.
 If a line exists from the tollbooth to the intersection at SE Southworth Drive and SE Sedgwick Highway, all vehicles must line up in the ferry line on Sedgwick Highway.
-These changes have been made for safety and for the first come, first serve loading process.
+These changes were made for safety and for the first come, first serve loading process.

 Muk/Clin - ADA Pick Up and Drop Off at Clinton Must Enter Through Tollbooth